-Effect Section Description Mean reset frame variation 4.2 The current mean reset frame is compared with the most recent library frame.
-Subtracting one from the other should leave neither significant residuals nor any structure in the residuals map. values stable with time, not withstanding an update of the driving electronics.
-Variation in photometric zero point and extinction coefficient.
+Parameter Section Description adjacency effects detector should be monitored. cross-talk matrix values 4.10 Values in the cross-talk matrix should be very stable with time, not withstanding an update of the driving electronics.
+Photometric zero point and extinction coefficient.
 5.2 The photometric zeropoint will probably vary over time as a result of the cleaning of optical surfaces.
 Extinction will vary over a night, but wildly varying extinction coefficients are an indication of bad photometric conditions.
 Depth of exposure 5.2 This can be compared with a target input value to see if the image has been exposed for long enough.
 Variation of master flats 6.1.1 Dividing the current flat-field by a recent library flat-field for the same filter should leave neither significant residuals nor large scale variations.
-Pointing accuracy 6.2.2 The equatorial coordinates of a location in the focal plane computed from the fitted WCS and computed from the raw file WCS should agree to < 2 arcseconds.
-Trend in mean sky and sky noise 7.1.1 These will vary over the night, but should do so smoothly.
+WCS accuracy 6.2.2 The equatorial coordinates of a location in the focal plane computed from the fitted WCS and computed from the raw file WCS should agree to < 2 arcseconds. mean sky and sky noise 7.1.1 These will vary over the night, but should do so smoothly.
 If this is not the case, then we are observing in non-photometric conditions.
 A strange value here may also indicate a serious electronic fault.
 Number of noise objects 7.1.1 The number of noise objects from frame to frame should be reasonably constant.
-Mean seeing 7.1.1 The seeing will obviously vary over the night with time and wavelength (filter).
-This variation should be smooth.
-Wild variation could be an indication of non-photometric seeing.
+Mean image size 7.1.1 The seeing will obviously vary over the night with time and wavelength (filter).
+This variation should be smooth and not excessive.
+Wild variation could be an indication of optic or detector problems.
 Mean stellar ellipticity 7.1.1 Mean stellar ellipticity can be affected by failures in the tracking and autoguiding.

-Doc Number: VIS-SPE-IOA-20000-0002
+Document: VIS-SPE-IOA-20000-0002

-Date: 2004-04-08
+Date: 2004-12-15

-Issue: 0.5
+Issue: 1.0

-Page: 30 of 50
+Page: 34 of 58

 Author: Peter Bunclark